indiesquidge/squidgefiles/README.md

 done
 ```

-It will probably return `ln: /Users/<username>/.zshrc: File exists`.
-This is
+It will probably return something like `.zshrc: File exists`.
+This is fine.
-fine.
 We have our own `.zshrc` file that we want to use anyway.

 Lastly, let's get rid of the login prompt seen when a new terminal tab or window
 is opened.